petephilipson/StatisticalModelling/analysis_des_exp.Rmd

 <br>
 We can then set this model up as a linear model and estimate the parameters using our general theory established in chapter 1.

+### Handling factors with $k$ levels
+We considered the case of a binary variable in chapter 4.
+This, in fact, is a special case of a factor with only two levels, which we handle through the use of an indicator or dummy variable - see subsection \@ref(sec:indvars).
+The extension to $>2$ levels is straightforward, in that we now use $k-1$ indicator (or dummy) variables in the design matrix, $\up{X}$.

 ## Example: One-way anova {-}
 We shall demonstrate this design with a simple example.
 An experiment was carried out to determine the effects of four treatments $A, B, C$ and $D$ on a certain crop.
 A field was divided into $12$ plots and $3$ replicates of each of the $4$ treatments were randomly assigned to the plots.
 The following data were recorded: